investindex/Advanced/README.md

 BLNDX holds cap-weighted stocks in developed markets, so the allocation to stocks is actually higher than 50%, ranging from roughly 56% to 62%.
 To reach an 18% allocation of BLNDX, which has a minimum investment of $25K, one would need a total portfolio of nearly $139K.
 The other share class of the same fund, REMIX, has a minimum investment of only $2.5K but a higher expense ratio.
 Through ZROZ, this portfolio chooses to hold a long position in bonds beyond trend-following.
 Again, this allocation heavily overweights value stocks and is very different than VT.

 You could throw in [DBMF](https://imgpfunds.com/im-dbi-managed-futures-strategy-etf/) if you're comfortable with active management (in this case, the expense ratio is _lower_ than the more passive funds!).
 You could allocate (say) 12% each to KMLM, DBMF, and BLNDX.
+Buying shares of BLNDX carries a $50 transaction fee at both Fidelity and Schwab, so it's not a fund you can rebalance into frequently.

 &nbsp;